 The Health Insurance Portability and Accountability Act 1996 (HIPAA) is designed to make it easier for people to keep health insurance, protect the confidentiality and security of healthcare information and help the healthcare industry control administrative costs.

-Because WhosOnLocation does not store personal health information, we are not subject to comply.
-However, there are elements of data protection within the HIPPA framework that we do comply with; specifically how users have access to data and how their user access is controlled.
+There are elements of data protection within the HIPAA framework that we do comply with; specifically how users have access to data and how their user access is controlled.

 With WhosOnLocation users can only access their account if they are authorized to do so through the Administrative function.
 Once granted permission, the user must comply with the customer's password strength and password change policies which are defined within their WhosOnLocation account.

 Forced Password Change: Best Practice and security auditors recommend that to meet the minimum for compliance, with standards like OWASP, HIPAA, and Sarbanes-Oxley passwords should be changed every 45 to 90 days and should be different every time.
 WhosOnLocation supports these standards by allowing the customer to set a password change policy to comply with any standard.